-Hiatal hernia or hiatus hernia, just like gallbladder disease, can happen with any age, but is a common condition often experienced by older individuals.
-Statistics show that it affects as many as 60% of people by the time they reach 60 years old.
+Hiatal hernia or hiatus hernia, just like gallbladder disease, can happen at any age but is a common condition often experienced by older individuals.
+Statistics show that it affects as many as 60% of people before reaching 60 years old.
 Hiatal hernia can also be developed by people who are obese or pregnant, just like gallstones and other biliary problems.
 Hiatal hernia and gallbladder disease even share a lot of common symptoms.
 Those similarities are the reasons why we get a lot of inquiries about the nature of hiatal hernia and its likelihood among gallbladder patients.

 What is Hiatal Hernia?

 A hiatal hernia occurs when a portion of the stomach pushes up through the diaphragm.
 The diaphragm is a large muscle that helps us breathe.
 It normally lies on top of the stomach, separating the abdomen and the chest.
-The diaphragm has a small opening called hiatus that serves as a passage way by which the esophagus goes through before connecting to the stomach.
+The diaphragm has a small opening called hiatus that serves as a passageway by which the esophagus goes through before connecting to the stomach.
 Ligaments and membranes seal off spaces between the hiatus and the esophagus.
-However, a number of factors may cause the swallowing muscles to become inelastic, weak, or strained.
+However, several factors may cause the swallowing muscles to become inelastic, weak, or strained.
 This causes unintended backflow.
-When the stomach bulges up through the opening, food and acid may back up into the throat leading to discomfort, heartburn or esophagitis.
+When the stomach bulges up through the opening, food and acid may back up into the throat leading to discomfort, heartburn, or esophagitis.

-Usually, small hiatal hernias are not much of a problem and self-care such as a better diet and chiropractic adjustments can alleviate the symptoms.
+Usually, small hiatal hernias are not much of a problem, and self-care such as a better diet and chiropractic adjustments can alleviate the symptoms.
 A chiropractor can sometimes manipulate a hiatal hernia back into position.
-Large hiatal hernias, on the other hand, may affect day to day living.
-And aside from inconvenience, may also cause pain as well as a number of complications.
+Large hiatal hernias, on the other hand, may affect day-to-day living.
+And aside from inconvenience, it may also cause pain and a number of complications.

 Hiatal Hernia Symptoms

-It is difficult to self-diagnose hiatal hernia just by watching your symptoms as they can mimic a lot of other gastrointestinal or biliary diseases.
+It is difficult to self-diagnose hiatal hernia just by watching your symptoms, as they can mimic many other gastrointestinal or biliary diseases.
 As mentioned, small hiatal hernias are often asymptomatic.
 On the other hand, larger ones can cause the following symptoms:

 - Acid Reflux/ GERD